 8 things to do when it’s too cold to go outside

 Whether you have 1 or 100 unread books in your house, now is the perfect time to start tackling your to-be-read pile.
-Set aside sometime each day, whether it’s in the morning, after work or perhaps before bed, and do some reading.
+Set aside a bit of time each day, whether it’s in the morning, after work, or perhaps before bed, and do some reading.
 It doesn’t matter if it’s a beloved book that you have read multiple times or something new.
 Reading is a nice relaxing thing to do during these months.
 In fact, I do the vast majority of my reading during the winter months.
-Find a comfortable place to sit, grab a blanket and a book and get lost in the words.
+Find a comfortable place to sit, grab a blanket and a book, and get lost in the words.

 Start a new hobby

 Have you been wanting to get into sewing?
 Or perhaps wood carving interests you?
 Maybe you want to learn how to crochet.
 Now is the perfect time to work on those skills.
 Maybe, you have a hobby but have a hard time setting aside time in your busy schedule to do it.
 Well, winter is the perfect time for that.
 When you are trapped indoors by the cold, grab that half-finished knitting project and finish it!
 I recently took up crochet and have been loving it.
 It’s a fantastic way to keep me occupied while I’m stuck inside all day when it’s too cold to go outside.